Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 Unlike some previous workshops, and most of the existing Cactus documentation, this tutorial will focus on whole-genome human data.
 As such, it will need to be run over a period of time longer than a typical workshop session.
 The running times and memory usage of each command will be given.

+Slack (`#refgraph_hackathon_2023`) will probably be the best place to reach out to me (Glenn Hickey) for support.

 ## Key Reference Material

 Please visit these links for related material and background information before proceeding further. **The first link is essential and should absolutely be consulted before continuing and the rest are highly recommended.**

 * [Minigraph-Cactus Manual](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md): This is essential to read, and includes several small examples (with data) that should be run before tackling whole-genomes.
 * [Minigraph-Cactus Paper](https://doi.org/10.1038/s41587-023-01793-w): The methods are described in detail here.
-* [HPRC v1.1 Minigraph-Cactus Instructions](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/mc-pangenomes/hprc-v1.1-mc.md): Exact commands and explanations in order to exactly reproduce the latest released HPRC graph.
+* [HPRC v1.1 Minigraph-Cactus Instructions](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/mc-pangenomes/hprc-v1.1-mc.md): Commands and explanations in order to exactly reproduce the latest released HPRC graphs.
 The commands themselves assume a SLURM cluster but can be trivially modified to run on a single computer (remove `--batchSystem slurm`).
 * [HPRC Paper](https://doi.org/10.1038/s41586-023-05896-x): Detailed analysis of the HPRC graph, and examples of many downstream applications of Minigraph-Cactus pangenomes.
-* @jeizennga's [2023 Memphis Workshop](https://github.com/pangenome/MemPanG23/blob/main/lessons/Day_3a_vg_mapping_and_calling.md), which served as an inspiration for this tutorial.
+* @jeizenga's [2023 Memphis Workshop](https://github.com/pangenome/MemPanG23/blob/main/lessons/Day_3a_vg_mapping_and_calling.md), which served as an inspiration for this tutorial.

 ## Part 1: Pangenome Graph Construction